enriquebarco/swiftcover-rd/README.md

 ## Tech Stack
-Built on ReactJS and MUI, leveraging OpeanAI's GPT-4 Model.
+Built on ReactJS and MUI, leveraging OpenAI's GPT-4 Model.
 Firebase for authentication, cloud functions, and db.
 Stripe for payments